ileniasalerno1/multi-agent-system/README.md

 1. generating sentence embeddings for every resource title and description;
 2. storing the precomputed embeddings inside the dataset;
 3. generating an embedding for the user query;
-4. computing cosine similarity between the query embedding and every resource embedding;
+4. computing cosine similarity between the query embedding and every resource embedding, filtered by a similarity threshold (0.3);
-5. retrieving the Top-k most similar resources.
+5. retrieving the Top-k (k=10) most similar resources.

+The similarity threshold and the value of k were chosen empirically during development, based on qualitative observation of retrieval results; no systematic tuning procedure was applied.

 The embedding generation process is performed offline through the `generate_embeddings.py` script using the **SentenceTransformer all-MiniLM-L6-v2** model.